Powell scores 22 in Portland debut as Blazers topple Magic

 TIP INS

-Trail Blazers: Center Jusuf Nurkic, who has been out since Jan.
-14 with a wrist injury, returned on a partial basis.
-In addition to being on a minutes’ restriction, Nurkic was limited to five-minute stretches after starting. … To acquire Powell, the Blazers had to send Gary Trent Jr. and Rodney Hood to Toronto.
-Coincidentally, his father, Gary Trent, was also dealt from Portland to Toronto halfway through his third NBA season in 1998.
+Trail Blazers: Orlando native Anfernee Simons scored 15 points and made five 3s..
+To acquire Powell, the Blazers had to send Gary Trent Jr. and Rodney Hood to Toronto.
+Coincidentally, Trent's father, Gary, was also dealt from Portland to Toronto halfway through his third NBA season in 1998.

 UP NEXT